 Urine is composed of numerous dissolved salts and minerals.
-Higher levels of these salts and minerals in the urine may result in the formation of stones in the kidney (kidney stones)—scientifically termed as urolithiasis or nephrolithiasis.
+Higher levels of these salts and minerals in the urine may result in the formation of stones in the kidney.
+Kidney stones are scientifically termed as urolithiasis or nephrolithiasis.

 While some stones may stay inside the kidney and do no harm, others may travel from the kidney through the ureter and reach the bladder.
-In the process, the stone may get lodged in the ureter (ureteral stone), causing pain and blocking the flow of urine from kidney.
+During this process, the stone may get lodged in the ureter (ureteral stone), causing pain and blocking the flow of urine from the kidney.

 At present, the incidence of kidney stone formation is high and seems to be a common condition.
 In the United States, 6% of women and 11% of men are reported to have kidney stones at least once in their lifetime.